 Both Allison and Tracy share a background in Western Medicine and a passion to continuously improve upon their trade.
 They both incorporate a variety of acupuncture styles and techniques into their practice, not limited to Dr. Tan Balance Method, TCM, Master Tung, Japanese-style acupuncture, Facial Rejuvenation, guasha, cupping, and moxibustion.

-The two practitioners work as a team to achieve the best results.
-They hold weekly meetings to discuss and collaborate on shared patient’s cases.
+The two practitioners work as a team to achieve the best results by discussing and collaborating on patient’s cases.
 In this way, patients benefit from two perspectives achieved via 20+ years of cumulative experience.

 Allison majored in Behavioral Neuroscience, Psychology and Biology at Northeastern University in Boston, MA.
 She graduated magna cum laude with a Bachelor of Science degree in Biology and was a Pediatric Medical Assistant at Faulkner Hospital in Jamaica Plain, MA for 5 years.

 Over these years, Allison gravitated more toward the theories of Chinese Medicine than Western Medicine, following an inclination to assist the body's natural healing capacity in order to address health concerns in a reparative and preventative way.

 She attended a 4-year master program at Southwest Acupuncture College in Santa Fe, New Mexico where she graduated summa cum laude with a Master of Science in Acupuncture.
 Allison's first professional job as an acupuncturist involved practicing on cruise ships.Allison founded Basic Balance in 2016.

 A scholar at heart, Allison is driven by an intense motivation to learn and improve.
 She specializes in treating headaches, neck/shoulder pain & chronic and/or systemic pain.